VoxleOne/Eletria/NOTE.md

-# Note:

-Some assumptions regarding the validity of the electron beam pair method have proven to be incorrect, which places this solution on shaky ground.
-Nevertheless, I believe it is worthwhile to keep this project publicly available for several reasons:

-a) it relies on the advanced software we are developing for traversing three-dimensional graphs — the Spinstep library — which goes hand in hand with this project;
+---

+### ⚠️ Disclaimer

+**Important Note:** This project explores an experimental concept based on electron beam pair interactions.
+Subsequent analysis has revealed that some underlying assumptions may not hold, casting doubt on the viability of this specific approach.

+Despite this, the repository remains public for the following reasons:

+* It serves as a working example of our advanced graph traversal engine, **Spinstep**, which was developed in tandem with this project.
-b) it allows other developers, hackers, contributors, and the general public to engage with both initiatives;
+* It offers a resource for developers, researchers, and curious minds to engage with both the conceptual framework and the software.
-c) it supports an alternative pathway to the patent system for sharing this idea.
+* It promotes open sharing of ideas as an alternative to proprietary or patent-restricted models.

-We are currently working on a variant of this concept that combines lasers with electron beams.
-This approach appears to be more robust and will be published soon.
+We are actively developing a revised implementation that incorporates laser-based components alongside electron beams.
+This new direction appears more promising and will be published soon.

+---

+Would you like to tag this section with something like `status: deprecated` or `research in progress` as well?